mcgarrigle/mason/README.md

 What is installed
 -----------------
 * DNSMASQ for TFTP and DNS
+* Apache HTTPD installed
-* TFTP boot environemnt is configured
+* TFTP boot environment is configured
-* Apache HTTPD installed and the ISO unpacked for net boot
+* The ISO unpacked for net boot and a local CentOS repo created
 * Redis is installed as a backing store for Mason
 * Dependent gems are installed
 * Mason is started as a service on port 9090